.

 1. Text Link

-We all know that pathology groups and clinical laboratories (molecular and reference) collect a mountain of data daily.
+We all know that pathology groups and clinical laboratories (molecular, reference, and specialty) collect a mountain of data daily.
 From patient demographics to test results and everything in between, data is collected as specimens are accessioned and processed, and lab reports are generated and distributed.
+This data is typically collected and stored securely within a laboratory information system (medical LIS).

-This data is typically collected and stored securely within a laboratory information system (LIS meaning medical), or LIS system.
-Traditionally, the LIS system (sometimes also called pathology lab software) has been very good at collecting and storing lab informatics, but not at providing easily discernible real-time data to aid laboratory information system operations with the simple push of a button.
+Traditionally, laboratory information systems have operated as excellent pathology lab software solutions for collecting and storing lab informatics, but not for providing easily discernible real-time data to aid clinical laboratory management with the simple push of a button.

-The best lab directors and managers are looking inward and using advanced laboratory information system software technology to put the data they’ve already gathered to work for them, using it first to gain insight into their operations and second to formulate a corresponding action that will improve the business.
+The best lab directors and managers are looking inward and using advanced laboratory information system software technology to put the data they’ve already gathered to work for them, using it first to gain insight into their operations, and second, to formulate a corresponding action that will improve the business.

-Now that we’ve established the importance of data mining and real-time analytics, let’s delve into how widgets and dashboards can represent the data pulled from modern feature-rich medical LIS systems.
+Now that we’ve established the importance of data mining and real-time analytics, let’s delve into how widgets and dashboards can effectively represent the data pulled from modern feature-rich medical LIS systems.

+First, a quick explanation.
 Widgets are small, standalone applications built to filter and display real-time lab information, and dashboards are the visual representations of this information that can be tailored to fit the role, the user, or the specific lab department.

 Pathology Lab Software and Lab Informatics

-“Once configured, all pathology software users can add pre-built widgets to their dashboards, choosing from the hundreds of dashboard widgets and layouts available within the platform,” said Allison Still, LigoLab’s LIS Product Manager.
+“Once configured, all pathology software users can add pre-built widgets to their dashboards, choosing from the hundreds of dashboard widgets and layouts available within the LIS medical platform,” said Allison Still, LigoLab’s LIS Product Manager.

 Pathology Lab Software